 Some of this material taken from Umpire.com 8/13/19

-When considering the rules, spirit and intent influence interpretation.
+When studying the rules, make sure you consider the spirit and intent of the rule.
 It would be easier if every rule was black and white and there is no “wiggle room.”
 We either have a look-back rule violation or we do not.
 The pitch was either legal or it was not.
 But that is not the case.

 If it were, anyone could be a sports official, or umpires could be eliminated altogether, and robots could do our jobs.
 But being strictly “black and white” isn’t the reason we have rules or umpires, regardless of the rules code.
 This could be said for any sport, not just softball.

 The rules provide a framework for how the game is played, and some parts of the rules’ framework are more rigid than others.
 We might consider the more rigid rules as the foundation of that framework.
 For example

 • An umpire calls the infield fly rule when appropriate.
 No room for interpretation; it is black and white.

 • A team is permitted one conference per inning.
 Again, it is black and white.

 But there are other components of our rules’ framework, and they extend beyond the black and white.
 These components are often called “gray areas” in clinics, training materials and rules discussions.
 But are the rules really so bland, coming only in the colors of black, white or gray?
 In short, the answer is, “No, the rules are full of color!”
 If an umpire joins the ranks for college softball umpiring, and is a “Rulebook Charlie” who is a by-the-book enforcer, he/she does not last long.

 Understand the full purpose of a rule’s spirit and intent